UBC-CIC/electron-repulsion/docs/deployment.md

 CDK groups deployable things in named "stacks."
 We have the following stacks (in dependency order):

-1. `CdkStack` - All resources, including S3 buckets, ECS clusters, Lambda and Step Function definitions, etc.
+1. `IntegralsStack` - All resources, including S3 buckets, ECS clusters, Lambda and Step Function definitions, etc.

 There are options in the `cdk` utility to operate per-stack, but by default it operates on all stacks.